do you know our newsletter? It’ll keep you briefed on what we publish. Please register, and you will get it every month.

 A local farming approach, moreover, makes people less dependent on the world market.
 Both traditional local knowledge and appropriate innovations can give people more control of their lives even in our era of globalisation.

-Katherine Cashman is an urban law consultant with UN-Habitat (United Nations Human Settlements Program) based in Nairobi.
+Katie Cashman is an urban law consultant with UN-Habitat (United Nations Human Settlements Program) based in Nairobi.
 She wrote this contribution when she was still a post-graduate student of urban management at Technische Universität Berlin.
 The masters programme she took part in is part of AGEP, the German Association of Post-Graduate Programmes pertaining to international development.